sanjaymaniam/kindler/README.md

-Manage your highlights from Kindle's My Clippings.txt
+Free your highlights from Kindle's My Clippings.txt.

 How To Get Help: